rsksmart/rif-storage-pinner/README.md

 ![](https://img.shields.io/badge/npm-%3E%3D6.0.0-orange.svg?style=flat-square)
 ![](https://img.shields.io/badge/Node.js-%3E%3D10.0.0-orange.svg?style=flat-square)

-> Application for providing your storage space on IPFS network to other to use in exchange of RIF Tokens
+> Application for providing your storage space on decentralized storage networks to other to use in exchange of RIF Tokens

 ## Table of Contents